-This KILZ Premium has adhering, sealing, and blocking ability like no other.
+This KILZ Premium has adhering, sealing, and blocking abilities like no other.
 The texture isn’t too runny or too thick and settles just right.
 While applying, you will notice how smoothly it goes on and sticks with an impenetrable force to bare woods, plasters, or even drywalls.

 If you’re specifically working with worn-out colors, discoloration, or sporadic stains – this one hits the jackpot.
 This incredible workhorse is durable with fast-drying capacities.

-With zero VOCs, you can lather it on safely and comfortably and even clean-up swiftly afterward.
+With zero VOCs, you can lather it on safely and comfortably and even clean up swiftly afterward.
 Over 40 years of experience and this primer for porous surface are still running like a champion.

 - Compliments oil or latex-based paints